Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Formal Results for

 Again, we define this semantics as a small-step relation, written $\prog \vdash \state{\pc, \rho, \mu, \stk, \ms} \idealstep{\Obss}{\Dirs} \, \st'$ (resp. $\prog \vdash \st \idealmulti{\Obss}{\Dirs} \, \st'$ for multi-step execution).
 As with the sequential and speculative semantics, we often omit the program $\prog$ and the turnstile from the equation.
-The ideal semantics shown in \autoref{fig:ideal-semantics-specibt} is derived from the speculative semantics shown in \autoref{fig:spec-semantics-specibt}, with the following \highlight{highlighted} notable changes: \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item \textsc{Ideal\_Load} and \textsc{Ideal\_Store} conditionally mask the address using the misspeculation flag $\mathit{ms}$ in order to ensure that there is no leakage via addresses.
+The ideal semantics shown in \autoref{fig:ideal-semantics-specibt} is derived from the speculative semantics shown in \autoref{fig:spec-semantics-specibt}, with the following \highlight{highlighted} notable changes \ifappendix\space(The full set of rules can be found in \autoref{sec:appendix-ideal-semantics})\fi: \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item \textsc{Ideal\_Load} and \textsc{Ideal\_Store} conditionally mask the address using the misspeculation flag $\mathit{ms}$ in order to ensure that there is no leakage via addresses.
 Recall that this flag is directly tracked by the speculative semantics, and therefore always accurately reflects whether execution is currently on an incorrect path.
-Similarly, \textsc{Ideal\_Branch} masks the condition, ensuring that there is no leakage via control flow. \item The rule \textsc{Ideal\_Call} not only masks the target expression during speculative execution, but also enforces that the target location specified by the attacker directive is a valid call target (and thus should not trigger a fault). \item In case the attacker directive specifies an invalid call target, rule \textsc{Ideal\_Call\_Fault} specifies that the call will trigger a fault. \item As this semantics does not model the underlying hardware IBT mechanism, it does not need to track the $\mathit{ct}$ flag, nor does it have rules for the $\cctarget$ instruction. \end{itemize}
+Similarly, \textsc{Ideal\_Branch} masks the condition, ensuring that there is no leakage via control flow. \item The rule \textsc{Ideal\_Call} not only masks the target expression during speculative execution, but also enforces that the target location specified by the attacker directive is a valid call target --- \IE the first instruction ($o' = 0$) of procedure entry basic block ($\isct{\prog[l']}$) --- and thus should not trigger a fault. \item In case the attacker directive specifies an invalid call target, rule \textsc{Ideal\_Call\_Fault} specifies that the call will trigger a fault. \item As this semantics does not model the underlying hardware IBT mechanism, it does not need to track the $\mathit{ct}$ flag, nor does it have rules for the $\cctarget$ instruction. \end{itemize}